|

-Planning a wedding is hard, if we are honest it is.
-It takes a lot of time and effort.
+Whew!
+This was a long post to write but I promise you after photographing more than 250 weddings I have so many random bits of advice and I have poured loads of them here so I hope it’s worth it.
+I understand that planning a wedding is hard work!
+It takes a lot of time and effort and can become stressful.
 For a lot of couples this is your first wedding, it’s overwhelming with all the options available today.
 With one of the most important days of your life, understandably you want it to be perfect.
-Here are my top wedding planning tips.
+Stop waffling Scott and get on with the tips!
+Ok here you go, my top wedding planning tips.

-After photographing over 100 weddings, I thought I would give some advice, hopefully you will find it useful.
 I have seen the same problems various times at weddings and it’s something you just wouldn’t think about until you are at the wedding.
 Please remember the cool thing about weddings, and why I love them so much, is that everyone is different.
 You all want something different from your day and these are purely my thoughts.
 I hope you find these wedding planning tips helpful, if you do why not give this article a share?
+Or just let me know that it helped as I always love to hear from couples.

-Bridal Prep during a Yorkshire Dales Barn Wedding.
+Bridal Prep during a Middleton Lodge, Yorkshire Wedding.

-• Where you get ready.
+• Location – where you get ready.
 Getting ready at home can make sense, everything is there for you.
 However consider how far this is to the ceremony location.
-You will need to think about how you will get yourself, bridesmaids and anyone else getting ready with you to the venue.
+You will need to think about how you will get yourself, bridesmaids / family / groomsmen and anyone else getting ready with you to the venue.
 You can hire a car but you may need several cars or multiple trips which adds time and cost.
 Also consider you will have a photographer, make-up, hair and maybe videographer, so space can soon become a problem.
 If you are having a car collect you consider where they will park.
 They will want to be outside of the house as best they can.
 I have seen people use tape around wheelie bins to reserve a space for the wedding car!
 (Maybe check with your neighbours first).
-Finally don’t forget if you are staying out you will need your stuff with you, where are you going to put your phone, clothes and make up?
+Finally don’t forget if you are staying out you will need your stuff with you, where are you going to put your phone, clothes and make up to get them to the venue?
 Quick tip, if you put a bag in the back of your wedding car, remember to take it out before the car leaves!

 • Getting ready at the venue saves you a lot of stress from the above.
-This only works if you are not getting married at a church obviously.
+This only works if you are not getting married at a church or separate location obviously.
 You could get ready at the reception venue then arrange transport to the church / registry office and then transport back.
 This way all your stuff can stay in one place.
-I saw this recently when I photographed a wedding at Rudding Park Hotel in Harrogate.
+I saw this recently when I photographed a wedding at Rudding Park Hotel in Harrogate and it worked well.
 The couple and a lot of the guests stayed at the hotel the night before the wedding.
 They all got ready at the hotel then arranged a double decker bus to take everyone to Harrogate registry office.
 The bus then brought everyone back.
-This only works if you don’t mind seeing your partner before the wedding!
+This only works if you don’t mind seeing your partner before the wedding of course!
 This worked well for them as they also hired the cinema at Rudding Park the night before the wedding and spent some time with their guests at a private screening.

-• One thing to mention is that a lot of venues will allow you to get ready included in the wedding price.
+• One thing to mention is that a lot of venues will allow you to get ready included in the wedding price so that can save some of the budget.

-• If you are getting ready in a different location to your partner just consider you may need two photographers to capture both sets of prep if you want that.
+• If you are getting ready in a different location to your partner just consider you may need two photographers to capture both sets of prep if you want that, depending on timings and the distance between locations.

 After the Ceremony

-You don’t have much to think about during the ceremony.
-The registrars, Vicar etc will deal with that.
-Just one quick wedding planning tip, check the music works before you start walking down the aisle, whoever is controlling the music make sure they do a test!
+You don’t have much to think about during the ceremony, just enjoy.
+The registrars, Celebrant, Vicar etc will deal with that.
+Just one quick wedding planning tip, check the music works before you start walking down the aisle, whoever is controlling the music make sure they do a test and know when to start and when to stop!

 After the ceremony though you have a lot to think about.
 Confetti, photos, possibly travelling to another venue, but a bit of planning can solve all these issues well before the day.
-Here are my thoughts:
+Here are my thoughts and tips:

 • If you are getting married somewhere different to your reception location you need to think about transport.
 Are you going to put a bus on?
 Will everyone just make their own way?
-However you do it, the one tip I have, put the reception address on the wedding order of service, better yet add a map.
+However you do it, the one tip I have, put the reception address (and the what3words) on the wedding order of service, better yet add a map.
 This way when guests start asking what the postcode is or how to get there, you can just tell them to check the order of service.
+Add any key points about the location as well such as parking rules etc.

 Documentary Wedding Photographer